THEATRE PRODUCTIONS

 A Grain of Sand is a one-woman show that takes an intimate look at war through the eyes of a child, blending Palestinian folklore with real-life testimonies from children in contemporary Gaza.
 Renad’s story is one of resilience, hope and the right of children to be children.

-“Unflinching authenticity […] giving Palestinians a powerful platform to speak their truths through art”
+“This grounding in testimony lends the narrative an unflinching authenticity, giving Palestinians a powerful platform to speak their truths through art.”

 MEET THE TEAM